Opportunities (Let's Make Lots of Money): "In the Night"

 The B-side of the 1985 release, "In the Night", is about the subculture known as the Zazous, which appeared in France during the German occupation of France in World War II; concerned with fashion and music, and allied with neither the Nazis and Vichy France nor the French Resistance, they were distrusted by both sides.
 Tennant, having read about the movement in a book by David Pryce-Jones, asks, in the song, the question of whether this apathy essentially amounted to collaborationism.

-The Arthur Baker remix from Disco became the opening theme music of the BBC fashion programme The Clothes Show from the second season in 1987 (the original 1986 theme was Five Star's "Find the Time (Shep Pettibone Remix)").
+The Arthur Baker remix from Disco became the opening theme music of the BBC fashion programme The Clothes Show from the second series in 1987 (the original 1986 theme was Five Star's "Find the Time (Shep Pettibone Remix)").
 This continued for a decade until 1995 saw a fully instrumental re-recording of the song, "In the Night '95", for the purpose of replacing the old theme.

 Music videos

 First version

 The music video for the first single release was directed by Eric Watson and Andy Morahan.
 A Cadillac stands in an underground car park, the headlights switching on by themselves as Lowe walks away from it.
 The cover of a ground-level service hatch in front of the car vanishes, leaving a rectangular hole in which Tennant materialises, standing with only his head and shoulders visible.
-He is dressed in a hat, eyeglasses, and a suit by British fashion designer Stephen Linard with a dollar-sign pin on the lapel.
+He is dressed in a hat, eyeglasses, and a coat by British fashion designer Stephen Linard with a dollar-sign pin on the lapel.
 As he sings amid occasional washes of steam from the car, his face begins to jitter and his neck inflates in similar fashion to a frog.
 Lowe appears at intervals, wearing blue jeans and a leather jacket and standing/walking around the garage.
 At the end of the video, Tennant's body disintegrates to dust within his suit, leaving it upright on a coat hanger and his hat on the pavement.
 The suit disappears as Lowe drives away in the car.

-Watson was partly inspired by the images of preachers in Wise Blood, the film adaptation of the Flannery O'Connor novel of the same title, in designing Tennant's appearance.
+In designing Tennant's appearance, Watson was partly inspired by the character of the preacher played by Harry Dean Stanton in the film Wise Blood (1979), adapted from the novel of the same title by Flannery O'Connor.